JuliaApproximation/DomainSets.jl/README.md

 [![Coverage Status](https://codecov.io/gh/JuliaApproximation/DomainSets.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaApproximation/DomainSets.jl)

-DomainSets.jl is a package designed to represent simple infinite sets, that can be used to encode domains of functions.
-For example, the domain of the function `log(x::Float64)` is the infinite open interval, which is represented by the type `HalfLine{Float64}()`.
+DomainSets.jl is a package designed to represent simple infinite sets.
+The package makes it easy to represent sets, verify membership of the set, compare sets and construct new sets from existing ones.
+Domains are considered equivalent if they describe the same set, regardless of their type.

 ## Examples